Moros1138/pge-template-project/README.md

 cmake . -B vs-build
 ```

-CMake will generate a Visual Studio solution and project.
+CMake will generate a Visual Studio solution and project in ``vs-build``.
 You can use it like any other Visual Studio Project.